 When we want to answer a question, we first start with the scientific literature.
 We search for and identify as many relevant studies as possible.
 From the studies, we extract the relevant data which is then systematized and cleaned.
 We then analyze the studies and run statistical analyses of the data, and present it in a myriad of ways.
 The final goal is to give you a simple answer based on complex data.
 This is challenging, because the human body is complex, and there is rarely a cookie-cutter solution.
 This is partly because of limitations in study methodology, but also because scientific conclusions are based in probabilities 1"Probabilistic causation".

 Why not anecdotes and personal experience?

 In some circles, personal experience is considered more important than scientific evidence.
 No doubt, Sci-Fit agrees that a combination of scientific data and real-world experience is best.
-However, we still focus our primary analysis on hard numbers.
-This brings me to one of my favorite quotes of all time:
+However, we focus our primary analysis on data from studies.

 1 - The data is not objectively collected by an external person